substack/html-template/readme.markdown

 attributes and produces html output with expanded template data.

-## var t = html.template(name)
+## var t = html.template(name, opts)

 Load a template `t` by its template `name` in the html.
-This will render the original template and the compiled template, with the original set with style="display:none;"

-## var t = html.template(name, true)
+Optionally:

-Load a template `t` by its template `name` in the html, disabling the rendering of the original template.
+* `opts.include` - when `false`, do not include the original template in the html output.
+Otherwise include the original template with `style="display:none"` so the template can be loaded in the browser to create additional output.

 ## t.write(row)